c-bruce/pysamss/README.md

 To do:
 - Improve Iz calculation for vessels
-- Full doc strings for classes and methods
 - Aerodynamics module to simulate atmospheric effects
 - Plotting helper functions [STARTED]
-- Add System class and implement method of simulating full system (i.e. not needing to simulate individual objects) [STARTED]

 Complete:
 - Enable simulation of multiple body objects (i.e. to simulate n-body problems)